ahmedtarek536/ahmedtarek536/README.md

 <p align="center">Computer science Junior student looking for a Position as Front end or Make Projects as Frealancer.</p>

-- 🔭 I'm currently participating in GSSoC'21
+- 🔭 I'm currently work as Freelancer
 - 🌱 I'm currently learning React
 - ⚡ Fun fact: I listen to music almost 8 hours a day